 A sport like archery can go in two ways: either leave you with amazing and happy memories or leave you crying in a corner, wishing you never took it up in the first place.

-For beginners, archery can seem like a very interesting yet complicated sport/hobby.
+For beginners, archery can seem like a very interesting sport/hobby, but without learning archery basics, it could be quite complicated for them.
 It is something that shows the need to have incredible hand-eye coordination and an immense knowledge and control over accuracy and precision.